promplate/hmr/docs/integrations/flask.md

 # Flask — using HMR in development

 Use HMR to reload Python code in-place while developing Flask apps.
-HMR reruns changed modules and their dependents instead of restarting the whole process, which shortens the edit–test loop and preserves in-memory objects when possible.
+HMR reruns changed modules and their dependents instead of restarting the whole process, shortening the edit-test loop and preserving in-memory objects when possible.

 ## Install